Strophostyles leiosperma (Trailing Pea)

 Please visit our sponsors

-Photos courtesy Peter M. Dziuk taken at Rice Creek Chain of Lakes, Anoka county.
+Photos by K. Chayka taken in Ramsey County.
+Photos by Peter M. Dziuk taken at Rice Creek Chain of Lakes, Anoka county.

 Have you seen this plant in Minnesota, or have any other comments about it?